Client Case Studies

 - Data reconciliation

 The company also needed to ensure regulatory compliance within the various documents and data coming from and going to each site.
-Clinipace Worldwide managed site logistics, documentation, reporting, and site file notebooks, regulatory file review, site status reporting, and site close out tasks.
+Clinipace Worldwide managed site logistics, documentation, reporting, site file notebooks, regulatory file review, site status reporting, and site close out tasks.

-From an investment standpoint, the biopharmaceutical company measured success on timeline.
+From an investment standpoint, the biopharmaceutical company measured success on a timeline.
 If the company didn’t complete the trial with data cleaned and locked, the investors would not be in a position to make the commitment needed to advance the drug.
 Throughout the time that Clinipace Worldwide was involved with the study, a Governance Committee made up of executives from all service providers involved in the trial met to discuss strategy and solutions.

-With a commitment to open and transparent communication, a checks and balances of processes in place provided:
+With a commitment to open and transparent communication, a checks and balances of processes in place provided,

 - GCP adherence